GoogleCloudPlatform/python-docs-samples/bigquery/snippets/README.rst

     Command-line application to perform synchronous queries in BigQuery.

-    For more information, see the README.md under /bigquery.
+    For more information, see the README.rst.

     Example invocation:
         $ python sync_query.py \